 PianoStream might be in the wrong mode

-PianoStream has two sides—Analog and Digital.
-You can switch between the two at the top of the screen.
+PianoStream has two sides—Analog and Digital: You can switch between the two at the top of the screen.
 If you’re on Analog mode in the app while using a MIDI‑Bluetooth device (MD‑BT01, WIDI Master, etc.), you’ll hear noise coming out of the iPad, but the piano never sees any MIDI.
 Simply switch over to Digital mode.

 You need to insert a floppy disk

 Many earlier Disklaviers expect to have a floppy disk inserted.
 This is true of the Mark I and Mark II generations.
 If you don’t have a floppy disk inserted, the Disklavier never fully “wakes up” for MIDI.
+Sometimes you can bypass this—see “How do I bypass the floppy drive…” below.

 You need to insert a USB stick (for Nalbantov users)